Is Mamba Compatible with Trajectory Optimization in Offline Reinforcement Learning?: Preliminaries

 \subsection{Offline RL with Trajectory Optimization}

 Given a static dataset of transitions $\tau=\{(s_t,a_t,s_{t+1},r_t)_i\}$, where $i$ presents the timestep of a transition in the dataset.
 The states and actions are generated by the behavior policy $(s_t,a_t)\sim d^{\pi_\beta}(\cdot)$, while the next states and rewards are determined by the unknown transition dynamics $p(s^{\prime},r|s, a)$.
-The goal of offline RL is to find a policy $\pi(a|\cdot)$ that maximizes expected return $\mathbb{E}[\sum_{t=0}^{N}r_{t}]$.
-Due to the lack of interaction with the environment, trajectory optimization methods transform the goal into minimizing reconstruction loss, i.e. minimizing loss $\mathbb{E}_{(\hat{R},s, a)\sim\tau}[\frac{1}{T}\sum_{t=1}^{T}\mathcal{L}_{\mathrm{MSE/CE}}(\hat{a}_{t}; a_{t})]$, where $\hat{a}_{t}=\pi(\cdot|s_{-K:t},\hat{R}_{-K:t}, a_{-K:t-1})$, and $\hat{R}_{t} = \sum_{t^{\prime}=t}^{T}r_{t^{\prime}}$ is the return-to-go.
+The goal of offline RL is to find an approximate policy $\pi(a|\cdot)$ that maximizes expected return $\mathbb{E}[\sum_{t=0}^{T}r_{t}]$, where $T$ represents the time step at which the episode terminates.
+Due to the lack of interaction with the environment, trajectory optimization methods transform the goal into minimizing reconstruction loss, i.e. minimizing loss $\mathbb{E}_{(\hat{R},s, a)\sim\tau}[\frac{1}{T}\sum_{t=1}^{T}\mathcal{L}_{\mathrm{MSE/CE}}(\hat{a}_{t}; a_{t})]$, where $\hat{a}_{t}=\pi(\cdot|s_{t-K+1:t},\hat{R}_{t-K+1:t}, a_{t-K:t-1})$, and $\hat{R}_{t} = \sum_{t^{\prime}=t}^{T}r_{t^{\prime}}$ is the return-to-go (RTG).
 At test time, a target RTG $R_0$ is manually set to represent the desired performance.
 We input the trajectories from the last $K$ timesteps into policy $\pi$, which then generates an action for the current timestep.
 Subsequently, the next state and reward are received from the environment.
 These elements are concatenated and also input into the model.
 The policy is approximated through the sequential model~\cite{chen2021decisiontransformer, janner2022planning}.
 However, these models typically possess a large number of parameters and struggle with handling long sequences effectively.
 Fortunately, this issue can be addressed by using SSMs~\cite{hamilton1994state,gu2021s4,gu2023mamba}.